-- In locations with widespread community transmission or where access and movement are restricted, we must continue to maximize our resources to make the biggest collective impact across sectors and teams.
-Now more than ever, it is vital to adopt a collaborative approach. - Building on the existing structures within countries, governments, national and international organizations, coordination bodies, and communities enables us to pursue a coordinated response with a clear flow of information to support the service continuation, build trust, and meet community needs. - Adopting an integrated lens in this pandemic promotes efficient ways of working; thereby, enabling a more community-centered approach and greater care for frontline and aid workers.
+- In locations with widespread community transmission or where access and movement are restricted, humanitarian actors must continue to maximize resources to make the biggest collective impact across sectors and teams.
+Now more than ever, it is vital to adopt a collaborative approach. - " Building on the existing structures within countries, governments, national and international organizations, coordination bodies, and communities enables us to pursue a coordinated response with a clear flow of information to support the service continuation, build trust, and meet community needs. - " Adopting an integrated lens in this pandemic promotes efficient ways of working, thereby enabling a more community-centered approach and greater care for frontline and aid workers.
 Simultaneously, this approach reinforces Do No Harm practices by ensuring a balance between public health guidance and protection principles, as well as through practical measures such as physical distancing and the consistent use of personal protective equipment (PPE).

-What are Non-Pharmaceutical Interventions (NPIs)?
+WHAT ARE NON-PHARMACEUTICAL INTERVENTIONS (NPIs)?

-NPIs include all measures or actions, outside of vaccines or medicines, that can be implemented to prevent, slow the spread of, or treat, a communicable disease in a population.2 NPIs are also known as community mitigation strategies.
-With no known vaccine or treatment for COVID-19, the most effective ways to reduce transmission and save lives are through:
+NPIs include all measures or actions, outside of vaccines or medicines, that can be implemented to prevent, slow the spread of, or treat a communicable disease in a population.
+NPIs are also known as community mitigation strategies.
+With slow rollout of the COVID-19 vaccine in developing countries, lack of equitable access to health care, and emerging new variants, it is still important to reduce community transmission and save lives are through:

-- 1. Personal NPIs, including hand-washing, respiratory hygiene, physical distancing, self-isolation, household quarantine, and protecting vulnerable individuals (such as the elderly) within the household. - 2.
-Environmental NPIs, including regular cleaning and disinfecting surfaces and ensuring ventilation in public buildings. - 3.
+- Personal NPIs, including hand-washing, respiratory hygiene, physical distancing, self-isolation, household quarantine, and protecting vulnerable individuals (such as the elderly) within the household. - 2.
+Environmental NPIs, including regular cleaning and disinfecting of surfaces and ensuring ventilation in public buildings. - 3.
 Community NPIs, such as physical distancing, closure of schools and universities, the closing of non-essential businesses, and bans on mass gatherings. - 4.
-Containment Measures, including surveillance, testing, isolation, contact tracing, quarantine, and border measures, if needed.
+Containment Measures, including surveillance, testing, isolation, contact tracing, quarantine, and border control measures, if needed.